Department: Special Programs and Services

 • Receives and distributes departmental mail.

-• Organizes and maintains departmental program files and provides computer support and technical expertise to staff.
+• Provides computer support and technical expertise to staff.

 Required knowledge, skills, and abilities: